 Experimental.
 Interdisciplinary.
 Collaborative.

-The programs of the Hallie Ford School of Graduate Studies at PNCA celebrate and support the development of experimental, interdisciplinary, and collaborative creative practices through meaningful faculty-student relationships, engaging seminars, and mentor-guided studio practice.
+The MA and MFA programs of the Hallie Ford School of Graduate Studies at PNCA support the development of experimental, interdisciplinary, and collaborative creative practices through experiential learning, student-centered seminars, and one-on-one mentorship.
+Graduate study is individualized and self-directed, yet highly collaborative, and supported by a broad network of peers, faculty, visiting artists, writers, and scholars, as well as community partners.

-For over 100 years, Pacific Northwest College of Art has served as a dynamic creative center for emerging artists and designers with an educational philosophy that emphasizes individualized curricula, independent inquiry and cross-disciplinary exchange.
-Graduate programs within the Hallie Ford School of Graduate Studies at PNCA support students as they grow and define a distinctive, sustainable, and engaged artistic practice that will continue to evolve years after graduation.
+For more than 100 years, the Pacific Northwest College of Art has served as a dynamic creative center for emerging artists, designers, and creators with an educational philosophy that emphasizes individualized curricula, independent inquiry, and cross-disciplinary exchange.
+Graduate programs within the Hallie Ford School of Graduate Studies at PNCA support students as they professionalize as artists, scholars, and cultural workers.
+Our students develop a broad range of skills, and a network of peers and mentors that support their work as they continue to evolve years after graduation.

 Study in Portland, Oregon

-Portland, Oregon is an ideal city for making, living, and playing, where graduate students can take advantage of a range of cultural and natural resources.
-Ecologically minded, environmentally progressive, Portland is flanked by the Columbia River to the north, Mt.
+Portland is an ideal city for connecting and engaging, where graduate students can take advantage of a range of cultural and natural resources.
+Portland is surrounded by the Columbia River to the north, Mt.
 Hood to the east, the Pacific Ocean to the west, and the Willamette Valley to the south.